Converting Designs

 Opening the Slate app

 Section titled “Opening the Slate app”With the Slate app installed, open any Canva presentation and launch Slate from the side panel.
-The app reads your presentation content and prepares it for conversion.
+The app checks that your design has content and gets it ready to convert.

-If you open the app on a blank design or a document without enough text content, you’ll see a guidance screen suggesting you open an existing presentation first.
-You can add content and click Check Again without leaving the app.
+If you open the app on a blank or nearly empty design, you’ll see a reminder to use a presentation that has content.
+Add content to your design, then click Check again without leaving the app.

 Configuring your course